 Game: Street Fighter, DBZ Fighter

 Grip: A variation of the Broomstick

 I know what you’re thinking.
-Are you really going to tell me how to press a button?
-Well, yes.
+Are you going to tell me how to press a button?
+Well, yes, I am!

-There isn’t really a right way, as I’ve said before, to do this, Just do what feels natural.
+As I’ve said, there isn’t a right way to do this.
+Just do what feels natural.

 What I will say is that it depends on the game.
-Some games require you to press certain button combinations that require you to use most of your fingers.
-Some games may only require you to use maybe two or three fingers.
+For example, some games require you to press certain button combinations that need you to use most of your fingers.
+On the other hand, some games may only require using maybe two or three fingers.

-For instance, on street fighter, I will use my index, middle and ringer finger to execute moves— almost like playing the piano.
-On Tekken, I’ll do something similar, but also incorporate my thumb.
-It’s a personal preference.
+For instance, I will use my index, middle, and ringer fingers on street fighter to execute moves— almost like playing the piano.
+On Tekken, I’ll do something similar but also incorporate my thumb.
+But, again, it’s a personal preference.

-Honestly, as long as you have your grip down the rest will come naturally.
+Honestly, the rest will come naturally as long as you have your grip down.

 Now it’s time to practice.
-Pick a comfortable position and grip, load up your favorite fighting game. and start practicing moves.
+Pick a comfortable position and grip, and load up your favorite fighting game.
+And start practicing moves!

-Practice for about 30 mins before switching up.
-After going through all the different positions and grips, ask yourself, which is the most comfortable?
+Practice for about 30 minutes before switching up a grip.
+After going through all the different positions and grips, ask yourself, which is the most comfortable grip?
 The one you find most comfortable is the one you should stick with.